shaileshp51/pyDelPhi/README.md

 ## ✨ Key Features

 - **Physics-Faithful Reimplementation**

   - Fully compatible with DelPhi 8.5 reference outputs.
   - Validated across protein, nucleic-acid, and viral capsid benchmarks.

 - **High-Performance Backends**

   - CPU parallelization via `Numba` and `prange`.
   - GPU acceleration through custom CUDA kernels optimized for A100-class devices.

 - **Model Support**

   - Linear and nonlinear PB formulations.
   - Traditional two-dielectric and Gaussian dielectric models.
   - Cubic and cuboidal grid geometries with automatic padding control.

 - **Precision and Solvers**

   - Single / double precision arithmetic.
   - Successive Over-Relaxation (SOR) and Newton-like (NWT) iterative solvers.

 - **Modular and Extensible Architecture**

   - Designed for scientific transparency, benchmarking, and reproducibility.

 ---

 ## ⚙️ Installation

 ### Requirements

 - Python >= 3.13,<3.14
 - NumPy >= 2.3.5,<2.4
 - Numba >= 0.62.1,<0.63
-- CUDA Toolkit >= 12.0 and an NVIDIA GPU/driver (optional for GPU backend)
+- CUDA Toolkit >= 12.0 and an NVIDIA GPU/driver (optional for GPU execution)

-NetCDF trajectory support uses `netCDF4`.
-To avoid native-library and ABI conflicts, both `netCDF4` and the optional `numba-cuda` backend are managed through Conda in the supplied environment files.
+`numba-cuda` is installed by the supplied Conda environments, but CUDA hardware is not required for CPU execution.
+CPU mode must remain usable when CUDA is absent, disabled, or misconfigured.

+NetCDF support is optional and is needed only for NetCDF trajectory input.
+The tested `netCDF4` version is installed through Conda to keep its NetCDF-C, HDF5, and related native libraries consistent.

 Optional (profiling / plots):

 ```bash
 scipy
 pandas